 - Cancer.
 All tobacco smoke contains chemicals that can cause cancer, and cigar smoke is no exception.
-Regular cigar smoking increases the risk of several types of cancers, including cancers of the mouth, lip, tongue, throat, esophagus, larynx and lung.
+Regular cigar smoking increases the risk of several types of cancers, including cancers of the mouth, throat, esophagus and larynx.

 - Oral disease.
 Cigar smoking has been linked to oral and dental disease, such as gum disease and tooth loss.